Joint Optimization of Routing and Purification to Meet Fidelity Targets in Quantum Networks: Performance evaluations

 \subsection{Results}

-The benefits of the proposed semi-supervised adaptive purification lie in its flexibility to tune fidelity levels, latency management, and intelligent utilization of Bell pairs.
+The benefits of the proposed cost scheduling with purification round estimation techniques lie in its flexibility to tune fidelity levels, latency management, and intelligent utilization of Bell pairs.
 The observations that can be concluded from these results are outlined below.